exercism/v3/languages/javascript/concepts/errors/about.md

 ## Error Types

-In addition to the `Error` object, other builtin error objects exist.
+In addition to the `Error` object, other built-in error objects exist.
 You can learn more about it [here][error-types]

 ## Custom Errors

-You can also define your own [Custom error Type][custom-error-type] by creating a class that extends one of the builtins Error Types
+You can also define your own [Custom error Type][custom-error-type] by creating a class that extends one of the built-ins Error Types

 ```javascript
 class MyCustomError extends Error {}